-Argentina Gold 5 Pesos are a popular coin for collectors and investors because they are nearly the identical weight and size as the literal gold standard coin of the time the British Sovereign.
-The difference is that they are far rarer than their Imperial British coin counterparts.
-Minted in the Buenos Aires and other Argentine mint locations, they are an interesting and historical way to diversify into bullion gold.
+Argentina Gold 5 Pesos are a popular coin for collectors and investors because they are nearly identical in weight and size to the literal gold standard coin of the time the British Sovereign.
+This form of Argentine gold is far rarer than their Imperial British coin counterparts.
+Minted in Buenos Aires and other Argentine Mint locations, they are an interesting and historical way to diversify into bullion gold.

 Argentina Gold 5 Pesos Background and History

-At the beginning of the 1900s, there was a phrase which referred to people with significant money known as “rich as an Argentine.”
+At the beginning of the 1900s, there was a phrase that referred to people with significant money known as “rich as an Argentine.”
 By 1914, only the Imperial nation of Great Britain boasted greater urbanization than Argentina.
 By the onset of the Great Depression in 1929, Britain was similarly the only nation with more automobiles per capita than Argentina.
-The South American nation was regularly counted in the 10 richest countries of the world according to its income per capita.
-It only took 20 years for this prosperity to begin to be destroyed by a number of ill advised policies that Juan Peron's administration began.
-This included expanding the services of the state, nationalizing the various important industries, and heavily borrowing from overseas nations and lenders.
+The South American nation was regularly counted among the 10 richest countries of the world according to its income per capita.

 Argentina Gold 5 Pesos Physical Characteristics